 China’s impact throughout Asian history and now in the world at large cannot be ignored.
 Chinese language study is an excellent means to become acquainted with this important political, economic and cultural force.
 Studying the Chinese language also offers an exciting way to meet Dickinson’s language requirement.
 Chinese language courses at Dickinson are designed to be a broad introduction to the language.
 The four-semester sequence covers language texts in spoken and written Chinese, computer use in writing and translation, and oral practice with recordings posted on Moodle.
 Students are also exposed to Chinese culture and literature, including poetry, fiction, and Chinese films.
-Students would be prepared to study abroad in our Beijing program.
 A five-course minor in Chinese is available for students who major in other areas.

 For Students who have studied Chinese in high school: